Gbolahan-Aziz/Fast-Food-app-Monitoring-Alerting/README.md

-# Project Title: Fast Food app Monitoring & Alerting Project
+# Project Title: Fast Food app Monitoring & Alerting

 ## Overview
 This project demonstrates the setup of a monitoring system using Docker Compose, Prometheus, Node Exporter, and Grafana.
 The application was originally developed by Jaji Moshood.
 I extended their work by dockerizing the application and adding monitoring capabilities.